 Optimize WooCommerce scripts – If you’re using WooCommerce on your WordPress site, and the feature is turned on then this plugin will load WooCommerce scripts only on the WooCommerce page.
-That means no un-necessary WooCommerce scripts get loaded on all the pages across your WordPress site, and will cut down the load time of all the other pages.
+That means no un-necessary WooCommerce scripts get loaded on all the pages across your WordPress site and will cut down the load time of all the other pages.

 In order to control the visual appearance of Schema, there are options to change the color scheme, you can change the sidebar position either right or left.

-If you want to control the site background, Schema comes with multiple options such as, background color, background image with pattern, gradient and a custom image that you can upload from your computer.
+If you want to control the site background, Schema comes with multiple options such as, background color, background image with a pattern, gradient and a custom image that you can upload from your computer.

 Custom CSS box is provided, in case if you want to use customized CSS on your site, then you can add them here.

-Further, the theme has a separate styling section to configure, including header, homepage, footer, single posts area and even sidebars.
+Further, the theme has a separate styling section to configure, including header, homepage, footer, single posts area, and even sidebars.
 I’m going to give you a brief overview of all the sections.